Exponential sums weighted by additive functions: Introduction

 \subsection{Structure of the paper}

 In Section \ref{sec:exp_sums_additive} we prove Theorem \ref{thm:exp sum bound class F} using elementary tools that gravitate around \eqref{eq: Vinogradov} and bypass techniques from probabilistic number theory and sieve theory.
 Next, in Section \ref{sec:partitions_1} we prove Theorem \ref{thm:partition theorem 1}.
 This will require some preliminary lemmas that we will establish along the way such as the convergence of the singular series $\mathfrak{S}(N,M)$ in \eqref{eq: theorem singular series} as well as the Siegel-Walfisz analogue of the summatory function $\sum_{n \le X} \Omega(n)$ over arithmetic progressions.
 This last step will require revisiting the work of Selberg \cite{SelbergOmega} and Delange \cite{Delange}.
+Section \ref{sec: proof last 2 theorems} contains the proofs of Theorem \ref{thm:omega squared exp sum} and of Theorem \ref{thm:omega-quadratic}.
 We conclude with some additional ideas for future work in Section \ref{sec:conclusion}, including an analogous result to Theorem \ref{thm:exp sum bound class F} for a larger class of additive functions and a variety of partition problems that could be tackled with these exponential sums.